monkeydevtools/treepath-python/README.md

 assert solar_system["star"]["planets"]["outer"][0]["name"] == 'Planet 5'

 ```
-The Jupitor can be renamed by replacing the planet with an imposter.
+Jupiter can be renamed by replacing the planet with an imposter.

 ```python
 impostor_planet = Planet({})